yanheinaung23-eng/Project-Singapore-Port-Full-Maritime-Data-Ecosystem/README.md

 ____________________________________________________
 ## 2. Delay Prediction ML Model

+The model is Random Forest classifier developed to predict vessel arrival delays at Singapore Port.
+The model was trained on AIS (Automatic Identification System) vessel tracking data containing 609,468 records from October–December 2023.

+The model achieved 77.05% accuracy and an AUC-ROC of 85.36% on unseen test data.
+The model is capable of predicting whether a vessel will arrive later than its ETA with high reliability, making it suitable for real-time port operations decision support.

 Vessel Delay Prediction ML Model (Random Forest) - [Full Python Script](https://github.com/yanheinaung23-eng/Project-Singapore-Port-Full-Maritime-Data-Ecosystem/blob/ed0bf148e0a4959601204a420b7097842e8b9704/Delay%20Prediction%20ML%20Model/Vessel%20Delay%20Prediction%20Model%20(Random%20Forest).ipynb)

 Testing Delay Vessel to the Model                - [Full Python Script](https://github.com/yanheinaung23-eng/Project-Singapore-Port-Full-Maritime-Data-Ecosystem/blob/ed0bf148e0a4959601204a420b7097842e8b9704/Delay%20Prediction%20ML%20Model/Testing%20Vessel%20Delay%20Prediction%20Model.ipynb)